-This table below summarizes the activity for projects that have completed a qualification audit, which confirms the attainment of required levels of investment or employment.
+The table below summarizes the activity for projects that have completed a qualification audit, which confirms the attainment of required levels of investment or employment, and certain property tax benefits.
+The table also includes the personal property value exempted prior to attainment of required levels for property at Tier 2 LDC projects and aircraft.
 The data reported in this table is a subset of the information reported in Summary of Investment and Employment by Applicants with Active Signed Agreements, by Industry table.
 The data is reported based on the year that the Department processes the filing or claim for benefits.